The most beautiful monasteries of Mallorca

 A little later, the Cistercian monks lived here.
 Ramón Llull also stayed here for some time and wrote yet another book.
 Today, the Biblioteca Balear is located in the former monastery, which can be visited daily with or without guided tours.

-Monestario de Santa Clara (Palma)
+Monestario de Santa Clara in Palma

 You find the convent of Santa Clara hidden and inconspicuous in the middle of the narrow streets of Palma.
 It is one of the cities oldest convents with nuns and one of the few active convents on the island.